GEO-BON/bon-in-a-box-pipelines/README.md

 <img src="https://github.com/GEO-BON/biab-2.0/assets/6223744/215b75db-7198-486d-880d-87c0b340668b" height="218">

+Once edited, make sure to save your work before leaving the page.

 ### Saving and loading
 The editor _does not_ allow you to edit files live on the server.
 Files need to be committed to the github repo using git.